header

 Writing 101

 Why do we write?
 What are we trying to accomplish?
 What do students struggle with the most when they write?
+How can we best support students through the writing process?
 This section answers these questions and provides hands-on materials that will make your life easier.

 Why do we write?